 Review: Maen Skymaster 38 Thunder Grey

-There are a lot of watches out there.
+There are a lot of luxury watches out there.
 A lot.
 And that makes standing out from the crowd a real challenge.
 When one of the most popular watches in the world—the inevitably mentioned Rolex Submariner—looks about as generic as it gets, that poses a problem.
 How do you make a watch that blends in with classical grace yet catches the eye?
 Watch company Maen just might have the answer.

 Let’s say you lost your absolute mind and decided to start a watch company.
 First hurdle, actually starting—what on Earth would you do?
 Like many small watchmaking enterprises, Maen chose the Kickstarter route.
 It’s a new era where creators aren’t bound to the whims of big corporations anymore.
 Musicians can rise from obscurity with a track they recorded at home, artists can be discovered in the depths of Reddit, movie stars can be forged from watch-centric YouTube hosts…

 Placing the opportunities in the hands of these creators is what makes this such an exciting time to be in—and also such a difficult one.
 You’re not vying for success against hundreds of others—it’s thousands, even tens of thousands.
 For a company making watches, it’s a blessing and a curse.
 Never before has technology offered so much to those willing to pursue their dreams, but inevitably, that means a lot more people are dreaming.

 “Setting a new standard in affordable luxury watches,” they’ll say.
 “High quality materials and Swiss Made movements.”
 I mean, that’s literally what Maen wrote on its Kickstarter page, and honestly, as true as it may be, it may as well be static noise given how often glib phrases just like that are repeated across the industry.
 Show, don’t tell, as fancy-pants writers like to say, and for Maen, the proof would indeed have to be in the showing.